JPersson77/LGTVCompanion/README.md

 ## Limitations
 - LG OLED displays cannot be turned on via network when an automatic pixel refresh is being performed.
 You can hear an internal relay click after the pixel refresh, when the display is actually powered down, at which point it can be turned on again at any time by this application.
 - The WebOS displays can only be turned on/off when both the PC and the display is connected to a network.
 - The TV cannnot be on a different subnet/VLAN from your PC.
 This is because the TV is powerd on by means of broadcasting a magic packet, aka Wake-on-lan, which is restricted to layer 2, i.e. same subnet only.
-(Let me know if you really want this implemented and if you are prepared help me test implementation of a directed subnet broadcast)
+There are ways to bypass this limitation but it is outside the scope of this application, even though you can probably make it work.
+Let me know if you need help to make it work for you.

 ## Troubleshooting
 If your display has trouble powering on, these are the things to check first:
 - When connecting the TV via Wi-Fi it seems some users must enable "Quickstart+" and disable "HDD Eco mode" to avoid the NIC becoming inactive. (physical network cable does ot seem to need this)
+- Try reconfiguring the device and use on of the other wak-on-lan network options.
 - Ensure the network is not dropping WOL-broadcasts.
 - The MAC-address configuration for the device in the application is erroneous.